Crypto Tax Reporting Requirements Canada 2026 – Complete CRA Guide

 ACB Calculation Requirement

-Canada requires the pooled Adjusted Cost Base method – you cannot use FIFO or Specific ID.
-All purchases of the same crypto are averaged.
+Canada mandates the pooled Adjusted Cost Base method.
+You cannot use FIFO or Specific ID.
+Every purchase of the same cryptocurrency gets averaged into a pool.
 Transaction fees increase your ACB.
-The superficial loss rule applies to sales and repurchases within 30 days.
+And the superficial loss rule applies — sell at a loss and rebuy within 30 days, and that loss gets denied until you actually exit the position.

 Key Deadlines